Tehillim–Psalm 121:

 The verb קָמַתִּי (I lift) is perfect, indicating a completed action of turning one’s gaze.
 The hills (הֶֽהָרִים) evoke both physical obstacles on the pilgrim road and symbols of human vulnerability.

-עֶזְרִי (my help) is masculine singular, matching the pilgrim’s personal appeal. עֹשֵׂה (Maker) functions as an active participle, stressing אֱלֹהִים (God’s) ongoing creative power.
+עֶזְרִי (my help) in the masculine singular, matching the pilgrim’s personal appeal. עֹשֵׂה (Maker) and functions as an active participle, stressing אֱלֹהִים - Elohim’s ongoing creative power.

 Verses 3-4: “He will not let your foot slip; He who keepeth over you will not slumber.”